anjalikalsariya/anjalikalsariya/README.md

 - Refactoring code
 - Consulting

 I'm  giving the best quality code and code that gives better performance and increases productivity.
-I've successfully worked in the following roles: junior developer - senior developer - team leader - project manager.
+I've successfully worked in the following roles: junior developer - senior developer - team leader.

 🛠️ Languages and Tools :
 <div>